darkn3rd/pydgraph-client/README.md

 helmfile apply
 ```

-## Running Commands from within the contianer
+## Running Commands from within the container

 First, exec into the container: